Solutions in the Classroom

 -- Use the right supplies.
-Have ADHD children use assignment notebooks with larger-than-usual spaces in which to write.
+Have children with ADHD use assignment notebooks with larger-than-usual spaces in which to write.
 Also, if the child tends to cram and stuff papers in his folders, a binder with pocket-type inserts in which to stuff papers may work better than the standard three-ring binder with tabbed sections.

 -- Give assignments in writing.
 If printed instructions aren't possible, check that the child has written down the entire assignment and seems to understand what he needs to do at home.